 Many people have heard about a link between marijuana and schizophrenia.
 But does smoking marijuana really make you more likely to develop the disorder?

-Compared to the average person, people with schizophrenia are more likely to be marijuana users (past or present).
+Compared to the average person, people with schizophrenia are more likely to be marijuana users.
 But it’s not known whether marijuana actually causes schizophrenia or if it’s just a correlation.

 People who go on to develop schizophrenia may be more likely to try marijuana in the first place.
 And some studies even show that marijuana use may help treat some of the symptoms of schizophrenia.

 Let’s look at both sides of the argument and uncover the whole picture.